Mississippi Wetlands Reserve Program

 Easement Process Begins

-Once the landowner accepts the offer by signing the Option Agreement, the easement acquisition process begins.
+Once the landowner accepts the offer by signing the Agreement for the Purchase, the easement acquisition process begins.
 NRCS will acquire title insurance and other actions necessary to record the easement.
 The easement is then recorded, the landowner paid, and the wetland restored according to the restoration plan.

 For More Information